-If a student is found to be missing while on a trip or an outing, then the member of staff supervising must contact:
+If a student is found to be missing while on a trip or an outing, then the trip leader or member of staff supervising must :

-- Head of Sixth Form/ Head of Senior School/Head of Boarding immediately - The rest of the group should be kept together and the register re-checked

-- The trip leader will organise the other members of staff present to look in the area for the student and ensure all other students are fully supervised and in ratio - If the student is still missing after a full search of the area Head of Sixth Form/ Head of Senior School will contact the police and the parents. - If the outing is an overseas trip, the British Embassy or Consulate should also be contacted.
+- Contact the Head of Sixth Form/ Head of Senior School/Head of Boarding immediately - Keep the rest of the group together and re-check the register; - Organise the other members of staff present to look in the area for the student and ensure all other students are fully supervised and in ratio; - Inform the Headmaster if the student is still missing after a full search of the area, before police and parents are contacted.
+The Headmaster will provide oversight and ensure appropriate next steps are followed.Make contact with the British Embassy or Consulate if the outing is an overseas trip.